kinemation/scriptable-animation-system/README.md

 2. Import Unity New Input System package.
 3. Rebuild the lighting.

-The demo project uses URP by default, so make sure to upgrade to HDRP or BIRP if required manually.
+The demo project uses URP by default, so make sure to upgrade to HDRP or BIRP if required.
-Make sure to rebuild the lighting and import the FPS Animation Framework to your project.